Keats/tera/docs/content/docs/_index.md

 #### Dot notation:
 Construct and attributes can be accessed by using the dot (`.`) like `{{ product.name }}`.
 Specific members of an array or tuple are accessed by using the `.i` notation, where i is a zero-based index.
+In dot notation variable can not be used after the dot (`.`).

 #### Square bracket notation:
 A more powerful alternative to (`.`) is to use square brackets (`[ ]`).